openfnord/PPDs/README.md

 LP3040 mac PPD is same file as CLP2536 and others for MAC, as here too PPDs are used like in linux cups

-Both are stored to archive.org
+At least these are stored to archive.org